On this page

 Dysesthesia: dose-dependent but variable across trials

 Dysesthesia update — dose-dependent but variable across trials: In TRIUMPH-4, dysesthesia — an abnormal sense of touch — was reported in 8.8% (9 mg) and 20.9% (12 mg) vs. 0.7% placebo.
-The larger pivotal TRIUMPH-1 trial reported a clearer dose-response: 5.1% (4 mg), 12.3% (9 mg), and 12.5% (12 mg) vs. 0.9% placebo, while TRANSCEND-T2D-1 reported much lower rates: 4.5% (4 mg), 2.3% (9 mg), and 4.4% (12 mg).
-The spread may reflect differences in dose-escalation schedules, treatment duration (40 vs. 68 vs. 80 weeks), or patient population.
-The signal warrants monitoring but appears less alarming than TRIUMPH-4 alone suggested.[4][10][9][12]
+The larger pivotal TRIUMPH-1 trial reported a clearer dose-response: 5.1% (4 mg), 12.3% (9 mg), and 12.5% (12 mg) vs. 0.9% placebo.
+The two newest trials came in lower still — 7.3% at 12 mg in TRIUMPH-2 (vs. 0.7% placebo) and 6.4% in TRIUMPH-3 (vs. 1.3%) — and TRANSCEND-T2D-1 reported the lowest rates of all: 4.5% (4 mg), 2.3% (9 mg), and 4.4% (12 mg).
+The spread may reflect differences in dose-escalation schedules, treatment duration, or patient population.
+With five trials now reporting, TRIUMPH-4's 20.9% looks like the outlier rather than the typical rate.[4][10][9][12][13]

 TRIUMPH-1 surfaced a urinary tract infection (UTI) signal that had not appeared in the earlier retatrutide trials.
 UTIs were reported in 7.5% (4 mg), 8.8% (9 mg), and 8.4% (12 mg) of treated participants vs. 5.3% on placebo, and occurred predominantly in women.
 The infections were generally mild-to-moderate, mostly resolved during treatment, and rarely led to stopping the drug.
 A smaller, dose-dependent signal also appeared in TRANSCEND-T2D-1 (0.7%, 1.5%, and 2.9% across the 4/9/12 mg doses vs. 0% placebo).
 Investigators noted a possible link to hydration and said they will continue to monitor it as the program matures.[12]